Paroxysmisch/genome-assembly/dissertation/main.typ

 === Consensus
-#place(top + center)[#figure(
+#place(top + center)[#v(-0.5cm) #figure(
   image("graphics/consensus.svg"),
-  caption: [The consensus phase is responsible for the correction of per-base errors within contigs identified by the layout phase.
-Nucleotides in #text(fill: red)[red] highlight differences compared to the majority at that position.]
+  caption: [The consensus phase is responsible for the correction of per-base errors within contigs identified during layout. #text(fill: red)[Red] bases highlight differences compared to the majority at that position.]
 ) <fig:consensus>]

 Each path found in the previous layout phase corresponds to a contig---a contiguous sequence of @dna constructed from the set of overlapping reads in the path, representing a region of the genome.
-However, recall that the reads are erroneous, and overlaps are inexact---consensus is the step to address per-base errors.
+However, since reads are erroneous, and overlaps are inexact---consensus is the step to address per-base errors.

 At any particular location within the contig, there may be multiple overlapping reads.
-These reads need to be aligned to the assembled contig at the base level, and then consensus on each nucleotide reached to produce the final contig (illustrated in @fig:consensus).
+These reads need to be aligned to the assembled contig at the base level, and then consensus on each base reached to produce the final contig (illustrated in @fig:consensus).
 There are multiple methods of achieving consensus post read alignment.
-For example, a simple majority vote can be taken for each nucleotide position, or a weighted scheme, using nucleotide quality scores as weights.
+For example, a simple majority vote can be taken for each base position, or a weighted scheme, using base quality scores as weights.

 == Repeating regions and the need for accurate long-read technology <sec:need_long_reads>
 // https://pmc.ncbi.nlm.nih.gov/articles/PMC1226196/
 A sequence occurring multiple times in the genome is known as a repetitive sequence, or repeat, for short.
 The repeat structure, rather than the genome's length, is the predominant determinant for the difficulty of assembly @t2t-genome-assembly.
 Problematic repeating regions often consist of satellite repeats @satellite-repeats, which are short ($<100$ base pairs), almost identical @dna sequences that are repeated in tandem, as well as segmental duplications @segmental-duplications (also known as low-copy repeats) which are long ($1$--$400$ @kb) @dna regions that occur at multiple sites in the genome.
-A sufficiently long read may resolve such regions by bridging the repetitive segment and linking adjacent unique segments, however the lengths of these repetitive regions far exceed the lengths captured by any sequencing technology today.
+A sufficiently long read may resolve such regions by bridging the repetitive segment and linking adjacent unique segments, however the lengths of these repetitive regions far exceed the lengths captured by any contemporary sequencing technology.
 For instance, the pericentromeric region of human chromosome 1 contains 20 @mb of satellite repeats @satellite-repeats.

 Fortunately, the repeat copies forming these extended repeat regions are inexact replicas due to the mutations acquired over time, and so do not share an identical repeat sequence spanning $> 10$ @kb @t2t-genome-assembly.
 Although highly accurate long reads cannot span the entire region, they can distinguish between these subtly differing inexact duplicates, with their length sufficing in bridging between the differences in the repeats.
-With help from the @olc algorithm detailed earlier, such repeating regions can be resolved and sequenced, as demonstrated in @fig:resolving_repeats.
+This allows resolving and sequencing repeating regions as demonstrated in @fig:resolving_repeats.
 It is critical that such long reads have high accuracy, as errors in the reads are otherwise indistinct to the mutations we rely on to sequence such regions.

 Recall that @t2t assembly is a gapless reconstruction of the genome.
-Although long-read technology was introduced in 2010, supported by the arrival of single-molecule sequencing @single-molecule-1 @single-molecule-2, their error rate ($~10%$) was too high to resolve complex genomic section @t2t-genome-assembly, like those exhibited by repeating regions.
+Although long-read technology through single-molecule sequencing was introduced in 2010 @single-molecule-1 @single-molecule-2, their error rate ($~10%$) was too high to resolve complex genomic section @t2t-genome-assembly, like those exhibited by repeating regions.
 This resulted in fragmented, and incomplete assembly.
 Accurate long-read technology was only available since 2019 @long-reads, revolutionizing genome assembly, and making possible the first @t2t human genome assembly in 2021 @t2t-chm13.

 == Sequencing technology <sec:sequencing-technology>
-There are three key characteristics of sequencing reads that are often traded-off during genome assembly: length, accuracy, and evenness of representation.
-The ideal sequencing technology produces long, highly accurate reads, with uniform coverage across the genome---avoiding gaps in low-coverage regions, and conserving computational resources in over-represented areas.
-Contemporary efforts targeting de novo @t2t assembly focus on accurate long-read technology @long-reads-leading that produces contiguous sequences spanning #box[$>=10$ @kb] in length, with @pacbio and @ont being the two companies leading their development.
+Three key characteristics of sequencing reads are often traded-off during genome assembly: length, accuracy, and evenness of representation.
+Ideally, long, highly accurate reads are produced, with uniform coverage across the genome---avoiding gaps in low-coverage regions, and conserving computational resources in over-represented areas.
+Contemporary de novo @t2t assembly efforts focus on accurate long-read technology @long-reads-leading producing contiguous sequences spanning #box[$>=10$ @kb] in length, with @pacbio and @ont being the two companies leading their development.

-@pacbio's @hifi @hifi-and-ul read technology is the current core data type for high-quality genome assembly, due to its potential to generate reads spanning #box[$10$--$20$ @kb] in length, with an error rate $<0.5%$, replacing the previous continuous long-read solution that had an error rate $>10%$ @long-reads.
-Despite the success of long-read technology in achieving @t2t assemblies, the advent of ultra-long read technology is fast becoming a compelling additional data type to improve assembly reliability. @ont's @ul @hifi-and-ul sequencing technology is central in the generation of ultra-long read data, producing reads $>100$ @kb in length @ul-verko @double-graph @t2t-chm13, however with significantly lower accuracy ($90$--$95%$) than the @hifi solution.
+@pacbio's @hifi @hifi-and-ul read technology is the current core data type for high-quality genome assembly, generating _long-reads_ spanning #box[$10$--$20$ @kb] in length, with an error rate $<0.5%$, replacing the previous continuous long-read solution with an error rate $>10%$ @long-reads.
+Despite the success of long-read technology in achieving @t2t assemblies, the advent of ultra-long read technology is fast becoming a compelling additional data type to improve assembly reliability. @ont's @ul @hifi-and-ul sequencing technology produces _ultra-long_ reads $>100$ @kb in length @ul-verko @double-graph @t2t-chm13, however with significantly lower accuracy ($90$--$95%$) than the @hifi solution.

 Due to their much increased length, @ul is critical in helping resolve tangles, repeat sequences, and other artifacts that cannot be resolved with @hifi reads alone.
 At present, @ul reads are more expensive than @hifi data (in part as they require large amounts of input @dna), and so are not commonplace in current sequencing projects @t2t-genome-assembly.
 However, as the technology matures, they offer tremendous potential in improving the accuracy and scalability of @t2t assembly.
-Hence, in this project, we find exploring the incorporation of such ultra-long read data with the neural genome assembly paradigm incredibly valuable.
+Hence, the incorporation of such ultra-long read data with the neural genome assembly paradigm is incredibly valuable.

 This project utilizes @pacbio's @hifi read technology for long-read data, as well as integrating @ont @ul for ultra-long read data.
 The next section discusses this integration in more detail.

 == Integrating ultra-long data <sec:explaining-ultra-long-data>
-As shown in @sec:need_long_reads, and demonstrated in @fig:resolving_repeats, long reads are crucial in helping resolve repeating regions and tangles in assembly graphs.
-Longer reads are critical in improving assembly quality, but only if their accuracy is maintained.
-Unfortunately, current ultra-long read technology's accuracy is not high enough to replace long reads as the primary data type.
+Long reads are crucial in helping resolve repeating regions and tangles in assembly graphs (as shown in @sec:need_long_reads and @fig:resolving_repeats), but only if their accuracy is maintained.
+Unfortunately, current ultra-long read technology's accuracy is too low to replace long reads as the primary data type.
 Hence, we have to incorporate them as additional information into existing long-read assembly workflows. @fig:ul_strategy shows that ultra-long data can help in resolving small assembly gaps and artifacts, e.g. a bubble can be simplified by the ultra-long read bridging the bubble region, and reinforcing a unique path through that tangle.

-#place(top + center)[#figure(
+#place(top + center)[#v(-0.6cm) #figure(
-  image("graphics/ul-strategy.svg"),
+  image("graphics/ul-strategy.svg", height: 12cm),
   caption: [Demonstration of ultra-long read data improving assembly quality.
-(A) The #text(fill: orange)[amber] reads correspond to @pacbio @hifi long reads, and the #text(fill: purple)[purple] reads reference @ont @ul reads.
+(A) #text(fill: orange)[Amber] reads correspond to @pacbio @hifi long reads, and #text(fill: purple)[purple] reads reference @ont @ul reads.
 Note that the ultra-long reads contain more sequencing errors.
 (B) Error correction is applied to remove some sequencing errors.
 (C) Initial assembly graph generated from long-read data, with arrows representing sequences, and thin lines connecting them.
 Note the presence of artifacts such as bubbles and gaps.
 (D) By threading ultra-long reads through this assembly graph, artifacts can be resolved, and assembly gaps patched.
 Figure adapted from #cite(<t2t-genome-assembly>, form: "prose").]
 ) <fig:ul_strategy>]

+Ultra-long reads may be naively integrated by combining individual long-read and ultra-long read assembly graphs.
-A naive method of ultra-long read integration is to construct two assembly graphs--- one solely from long reads, and the other from ultra-long reads.
-Then, these assembly graphs could be combined.
-Alternatively, the ultra-long reads could be treated simply as additional read data that is used to construct the assembly graph.
-Unfortunately, neither of these approaches would lead to a high quality assembly due to numerous issues.
+// A naive method of ultra-long read integration is to construct two assembly graphs---one solely from long reads, and the other from ultra-long reads---then combining them.
+Alternatively, ultra-long reads could be treated simply as additional read used during assembly graph construction.
+Unfortunately, both approaches have numerous issues.

 Firstly, identifying correct overlaps among ultra-long reads is particularly challenging due to their higher error rate @double-graph.
 Secondly, the @ont @ul technology in particular suffers from an increased frequency of recurrent sequence errors, making overlap identification even more problematic in complex genomic regions @double-graph.
 Lastly, computing all-to-all pairwise overlaps is the predominant computational bottleneck in long-read assembly.
 Ultra-long reads increase these computational demands even further.

 #place(top + center)[#figure(
-  image("graphics/hifiasm_ul.svg"),
+  [#v(-0.5cm) #image("graphics/hifiasm_ul.svg", height: 16cm)],
   caption: [Double graph framework used in `Hifiasm (UL)` to integrate @ont @ul reads with long-read information.
-(A) A string graph from only @pacbio @hifi reads is constructed, and ultra-long reads aligned to these long reads.
+(A) String graph from only @pacbio @hifi reads is constructed, and ultra-long reads aligned to these long reads.
 (B) Ultra-long reads are translated from base-space to integer-space.
 (C) Overlaps between ultra-long reads are calculated in integer space, and an integer graph created.
 Contigs are then found in this integer graph.
-(D) The ultra-long contigs are integrated into the @hifi string graph.
+(D) Ultra-long contigs are integrated into the @hifi string graph.
 (E) Additional graph cleaning can be performed using ultra-long data.
 For example, the number of ultra-long reads supporting each edge can be tracked.
 In the case of the bubble, no ultra-long reads supported the alternative path, hence resolving the bubble.
 Figure adapted from #cite(<double-graph>, form: "prose").]
 ) <fig:hifiasm_ul>]

-An alternative approach, employed by `Hifiasm (UL)` @double-graph, which is the assembler utilized by this project, is the double graph framework (illustrated in @fig:hifiasm_ul) that exploits all information contained in both sets of reads.
-The @pacbio @hifi long-reads are initially used to create a string graph---an assembly graph preserving read information.
+Alternatively, `Hifiasm (UL)` @double-graph, which is the assembler utilized by this project, adopts the double graph framework (illustrated in @fig:hifiasm_ul), exploiting all information contained in both sets of reads. @pacbio @hifi long-reads are initially used to create a string graph---an assembly graph preserving read information.
 Next, the @ont @ul reads are aligned to these @pacbio @hifi reads.
-This alignment information is then used to map the ultra-long reads from base-space into integer space---instead of each ultra-long read being a sequence of nucleotides, it is now a sequence of integer node identifiers from the @hifi string graph.
+This alignment information is then used to map the ultra-long reads from base-space into integer space---instead of each ultra-long read being a sequence of bases, it is now a sequence of integer node identifiers from the @hifi string graph.

-Each ultra-long read in integer space is only $10$s of node identifiers long, instead of $100$s of @kb, allowing for inexpensive all-to-all overlap calculation that is also accurate---the underlying nucleotide information is from the much more accurate @hifi reads.
-With ultra-long overlaps calculated, an ultra-long integer (overlap) graph can be constructed, that is then used to extract ultra-long integer contigs.
-These ultra-long contigs can then be incorporated into the original @hifi string graph.
-During this integration, the additional information provided by the ultra-long contigs can help clean the original @hifi assembly (as shown in @fig:hifiasm_ul (D)).
+Each ultra-long read in integer space is only $10$s of node identifiers long, instead of $100$s of @kb, allowing for inexpensive all-to-all overlap calculation that is also accurate---the underlying base information is from the much more accurate @hifi reads.
+With ultra-long overlaps calculated, an ultra-long integer (overlap) graph is constructed, which is used to extract ultra-long integer contigs.
+These ultra-long contigs are then incorporated into the original @hifi string graph.
+During this integration, the additional information provided by the ultra-long contigs may help clean the original @hifi assembly (@fig:hifiasm_ul (D, E)).

-While the integration of ultra-long data may help eliminate some overlap graph artifacts, it introduces new erroneous nodes and edges too.
+While integration of ultra-long data may help eliminate some overlap graph artifacts, new erroneous nodes and edges are introduced too.
 This is a result of issues such as: ultra-long reads having a much higher error rate; reliance on imperfect alignment with long reads, and erroneous integer sequence overlap calculation.
-Ultra-long reads are poised to be a valuable data type moving forward, and so it is compelling to evaluate their utility with neural genome assembly.